glottospace/glottospace/README.md

 #> lookup        2     data.frame list
 ```

-The majority of these meta tables are added for the convenience of the
-user.
-The ‘structure’ and ‘sample’ tables are the only ones that are
-required for some of the functions in the glottospace package.
-A
-structure table can also be added later:
+The majority of these meta tables are added for the convenience of the user.
+The 'structure' and 'sample' tables are the only ones that are required for some of the functions in the glottospace package.
+A structure table can also be added later:

 ``` r